MintMCP

 What role does the MintMCP LLM Proxy play in securing AI agent operations?

-The LLM Proxy monitors and controls coding agent behavior across tools like Cursor and Claude Code.
-It tracks every MCP tool invocation, bash command, and file operation in real-time.
-Security guardrails block dangerous commands and protect sensitive files (.env, SSH keys, credentials) from unauthorized access.
-The proxy provides complete audit trails for security review and compliance documentation—essential visibility for organizations deploying AI coding assistants at scale.
+The LLM Proxy supports MintMCP's Agent Monitor approach for observing and controlling coding agent behavior across tools like Cursor and Claude Code.
+It helps track MCP tool invocations, bash commands, and file operations in real time.
+Security guardrails can block risky commands and protect sensitive files such as .env files, SSH keys, and credentials from unauthorized access.
+Agent Monitor provides audit trails for security review and compliance documentation, which is essential visibility for organizations deploying AI coding assistants at scale.

 How does MintMCP help control the costs associated with enterprise AI tool usage?